prince776/LLM-Mask/README.md

 The LLM inference proxy currently operates over standard HTTPS.
 But the desktop client accesses it via tor exit node only.
 Onion only deployment is planned.

-## Security Properties

-- Blind RSA unlinkability
-- Single-use tokens
-- Tor-based anonymity
-- No chat persistence

-## Abuse Detection

-For use in commercial domain, abuse detection and prevention is required.
-It's again done via blindrsa.
-Every anonymous LLM request includes two long-lived blind-signed abuse tokens alongside the per-request token:

-- **Permanent token** — issued once per account, valid for its lifetime.
-- **Transient token** — issued monthly, encodes the current epoch.
-Can be rotated in case it is stolen.

-Both are blind-signed and verified server-side before any request is forwarded.
-They create a persistent anonymous pseudonym: requests are linkable to each other, but not to any real identity.
-Abusive pseudonyms can be blacklisted without exposing the user's identity.

-## Threat Model

-Protects against:
-- Proxy linking identity to prompt

-Does not protect against:
-- Upstream LLM provider logging the "content"
-- Global network adversary

 ## Whitepaper

 See whitepaper.pdf at the root of the repo.